Fibering rigidity of 3-manifolds with Torelli monodromy: Abstract

 \section{Abstract}

-In this paper it is proven that there is at most one way in which a connected, hyperbolic, orientable 3-manifold can fiber over the circle with monodromy in the Torelli group.
+In this paper it is proven that there is at most one way, up to isotopy, in which a connected, hyperbolic, orientable 3-manifold can fiber over the circle with monodromy in the Torelli group.